History of Toronto: Post-World War II

-1970–1997

 During the 1970s, the population of Toronto continued to grow and surpassed that of Montreal.
 In 1971 the populations of the respective Census Metropolitan Areas (CMAs) for Toronto and Montreal stood at 2.7 million and 2.6 million.
 By 1981 Toronto had surpassed Montreal with a population of 3 million versus 2.8 million for Montreal.
 Factors for the growth of Toronto over Montreal included strong immigration, increasingly by Asians and people of African descent, the increasing size of the auto industry in Southern Ontario, due to the signing of the Auto Pact with the US in 1965, a calmer political environment (Quebec experienced two referendums on separation during these years, one in 1980 and the other in 1995), and lower personal income taxes than in Quebec.

 Toronto had been the junior partner in Canadian business to Montreal historically.
 This changed as Toronto grew rapidly after World War II.
-Another factor was the growing nationalist movement in Quebec, particularly with the success of the Parti Québécois in 1976, systematically alienated Anglophone businesses.
+Another factor was the growing nationalist movement in Quebec, particularly with the 1976 success of the Parti Québécois, which systematically alienated Anglophone businesses.
 By 1995, Toronto controlled 48% of Canada's financial assets and 44% of the non-financial corporate assets, compared to 28% and 22% by Montreal.

 During this period, three of Canada's largest banks became headquartered in Toronto: the Royal Bank of Canada, the Toronto-Dominion Bank and the Canadian Imperial Bank of Commerce.
 These along with the Manulife Financial Corporation, Sun Life Financial Inc. and Toronto Stock Exchange form the financial district, the financial heart of Canada.
 Toronto also became the corporate capital of Canada with the majority of Canadian companies having their head offices there.
 Notable examples include: George Weston Limited, Onex Corporation, Magna International Inc., Wal-Mart Canada Corporation and Brookfield Asset Management Inc.